KazumaDesu/gen-iii-event-patcher/READMEs/README-END-USERS.md

 # gen-iii-event-patcher for end users
 This README is meant for those just looking to patch an event into a save file.

-NOTE: This assumes you are playing on an emulator.
-If you wish to do this on real hardware, you will either need a method to backup and restore save data, or use a distribution ROM instead.

 ## Dependencies and Requirements
 * Java version 8, obtainable [here](https://adoptopenjdk.net/).
 * Ability to use a terminal.
 The terminal is your friend.